+Location: Accepts:

-Location: Accepts: PlanetPress Talk-ena bled input box (any - e A single line of PlanetPress Talk code preceded by an equal (=) sign.
-PlanetPress Talk properties of an object, group, page, document, or con- dition.
+PlanetPress Talk-enabled input box (any

+box for which the title A single line of PlanetPress Talk code preceded by an equal (=) sign.

+or label is colored in maroon/dark red)

+PlanetPress Talk properties of an

+object, group, page, document, or condition.

 A PlanetPress Talk script.
 You can enter the script directly in the appropriate Properties dialog box, or using the PlanetPress Talk Editor.

+PlanetPress Talk

-PlanetPress Talk code property of a PlanetPress Talk object.
+code property of a PlanetPress Talk

+object.

+PlanetPress Talk properties of a paragraph in a text/box object

 A PlanetPress Talk scripts.
 You can enter the script directly in the PlanetPress Talk Object Properties dialog box, or using the PlanetPress Talk Editor.

-PlanetPress Talk properties of a par- agraph in a text/box object A PlanetPress Talk script.
+A PlanetPress Talk script.
 You enter the script using the PlanetPress Talk Editor.

-User-defined emu- lation selection in the Data Selector.
+User-defined emulation selection in the Data Selector.

 A PlanetPress Talk script.
 You can enter the script using the PlanetPress Talk Editor.
-Important note : When a user-defined emulation is used with metadata, results and behavior are unknown and unsup- ported.
+Important note: When a user-defined emulation is used with metadata, results and behavior are unknown and unsupported.
 For instance, refreshing the metadata file may cause the document to crash and/or corrupt.
 For this reason, it is strongly advised to create backup copies of your documents beforehand.

+Global Function Properties dialog box

+A PlanetPress Talk script that defines a new PlanetPress Talk function.

+Editor

-Global Function Properties dialog box A PlanetPress Talk script that defines a new PlanetPress Talk function. - A file containing a PlanetPress Talk script.
-For example you can write a PlanetPress Talk script in an external text editor, save it as a .ptk file.
-You use the PlanetPress Talk Editor to import and, if necessary, edit the script.
+A file containing a PlanetPress Talk script.
+For example you can write a PlanetPress Talk script in an Import command in external text editor, save it as a .ptk file.
+You use the PlanetPress Talk Editor to import and, if necthe PlanetPress Talk essary, edit the script.
 You can also export a script from within the PlanetPress Talk Editor, using the Export command.
 This makes it easy to re-use scripts.
 Consult the information on the PlanetPress Talk Editor in the PlanetPress User Guide for help importing and exporting scripts.